PhiboGit/idle_game/readme.md

  open vscode that is connected to WSL. (if vscode is not running, start it from ubuntu with `code .`)

- open a terimnal and start mongodb with `mongod`
+ open a terimnal and start mongodb with `mongod --replSet rs0`

  in a new terminal connect to mongodb with `mongosh`